This business creativity course will:

 - Outline processes for evaluating ideas.

 Once a group’s creative juices are flowing, ideas can materialize at astonishing speed.
 Sure, some are wacky, and some are zany, but some are revolutionary approaches to solving serious business challenges.
-This hands-on workshop looks at the value of creativity at work, beliefs and actions that can crush creative ideas and discourage even conservative risk taking, methods for identifying problems, and a range of ideation techniques for crafting solutions to business challenges.
+This hands-on workshop looks at the value of creativity at work, the beliefs and actions that can crush creative ideas and discourage even conservative risk taking, methods for identifying problems, and a range of ideation techniques for crafting solutions to business challenges.

 This workshop is offered in both a half-day and full-day format.
 The main difference between the two options is the number of ideation techniques we will introduce and the practice time allotted to each activity.